-DTF means the daily value of transactions that an investment firm enters through dealing on own account or the execution of orders on behalf of clients in its own name, excluding the value of orders that an investment firm handles for clients which are already taken into account within the scope of client orders handled.
+DTF means the daily value of transactions that an investment firm enters through dealing on own account or the execution of orders on behalf of clients in its own name, excluding the value of orders that an investment firm handles for clients which are already taken into account in the scope of client orders handled.

-DTF shall be the rolling average of the value of the total daily trading flow, measured throughout each business day for the previous 9 months, excluding 3 recent months.
+DTF shall be the rolling average of the value of the total daily trading flow, measured throughout each business day for the previous 9 months, excluding the 3 most recent months.

-K-DTF shall be the arithmetic mean of the daily values from the remaining 6 months multiplied by the relevant coefficient (0.1% and for cash trades and 0.01% for derivative trades).
+K-DTF shall be the arithmetic mean of the daily values of the remaining 6 months multiplied by the relevant coefficient (0.1% for cash trades and 0.01% for derivative trades).

-As at 31 December 2022, the K-DTF was €1k.
-The table below shows the arithmetic mean amount of DTF in cash trades and derivatives for the 4th quarter of 2022, in accordance with the Article 20(1) of IFR:
+As at 31 December 2023, the K-DTF was €4k.
+The table below shows the arithmetic mean amount of DTF in cash trades and derivatives for the 4th quarter of 2023, in accordance with the Article 20(1) of IFR: